normalgamer/Windows95Keygen/README.md

 Double-click the Python file, it will generate a valid key.

-·CD: generates a valid key for Windows 95 installation CDs
+· CD: generates a valid key for Windows 95 installation CDs

-·OEM: generates a valid key for Windows 95 OEM
+· OEM: generates a valid key for Windows 95 OEM

 # How does it work